EmersonElectricCo/lowball/docs/configs.rst

 Configs
 #######

 Lowball configs come in the form of a YAML or JSON file.
-There are six recognized top-level configuration sections:
+There are six recognized top-level configuration sections.
+Each section can contain the configuration object for that section or they can point to a json/yaml file containing the configuration data for that section

 `meta`
   Metadata about the application such as description, tags, etc.